 Brian earned his MD at Hahnemann University, completed his residency in family medicine at Penn State University/Good Samaritan Hospital, and served a fellowship at the University of Missouri-Columbia.
 He is a member of American College of Physicians; The Grading of Recommendations Assessment, Development and Evaluate (GRADE) Working Group; The World Association of Medical Editors; and the Rosalind Franklin University Global Health Advisory Board.
 Brian developed DynaMed while still in medical school after recognizing the need for clinicians to have the most useful information available in a format designed for use at the point of care.

-Bill Aird, MD, FRCP, FACP is the Deputy Editor of Hematology, Endocrinology, and Nephrology at DynaMed.
+Bill Aird, MD, FRCP, FACP is the Senior Deputy Editor for Hematology, Endocrinology, and Nephrology at DynaMed.
 He’s a practicing physician at Beth Israel Deaconess Medical Center, as well as a Professor of Medicine at Harvard Medical School.
 He received his medical degree from the University of Western Ontario, London, Canada, completed his fellowship in Hematology at the Brigham and Women’s Hospital in Boston, is board certified by the American Board of Internal Medicine and is a Fellow of the American College of Physicians.

 Deborah Breen is Vice President of Global Professional Services in charge of implementation and integration solutions for EBSCO Health point-of-care product lines.
 She joined EBSCO Information Services in 2006 in Medical Market Development and quickly progressed through a number of key roles including Director of Product Management for DynaMed, EBSCO’s flagship clinical decision support product line.
 In 2014 she established the EBSCO Health Professional Services team which is now operating in 15 countries worldwide.